ucd25-cosmos-optimizers/ucd25-cosmos-optimizers.github.io/content/projects/miniproject2/index.md

 We discovered the following:

-1. The average rating of the dining hall food was **3.7** out of 5, with the lower rating being a **3**.
+1. The average rating of the dining hall food was **3.7** out of 5, with the lowest rating being a **3**.
 This suggests that most COSMOS students in Cluster 11 enjoy the food at UC Davis.
 However, **no one rated the food a 5**, so there is still some room for improvement.
 2.